8 Eco-Friendly Christmas Ideas

 As part of my Mindful Parenting, I try to look at environmental aspects of living too.
 Sharing ideas with my girls has been great, they love getting involved in making things and it has also made them more aware of factors around eco-living such as reducing waste and plastics.

 I could do lots of blogs about this - it is something I feel strongly about.
 Our role as parents is to educate our kids, surely the impact we have on our environment is one of those areas that we can easily bring into our daily lives?

-So, with Christmas just around the corner, I thought I would share with you some of the tips that I am trying to implement this season.
+So, with Christmas coming around again, I thought I would share with you some of the tips that I will be using again this Xmas season.
 You can, of course, take this as far as you want to.
 I have found that some things are not as easy as I thought they would be (eco wrapping paper for one!)

 - Cards - I decided (around 5 years ago) to stop sending Christmas Cards.
 With all the cards being thrown away (or recycled) at the end of the season.
 When the kids were little, I would keep them and then get them to cut out the best pictures and use for gift tags.
 This is a great way of reusing and also stops you having to buy new tags too!
 Now, I donate the money I would have spent on both cards and postage to a charity.

 - Christmas Trees - I moved to an artificial tree years ago.
 Though I love the smell of a real tree, it was hopeless with the dogs!
 If you do buy a real one, can you find one with the roots, so that you can plant it outside until the following year?
 Although the amount of plastic in the artificial ones is scary, at least it lasts many, many years. (mine is at least 6 years old and still going)

 - Wrapping - The metres of paper that are thrown away is shocking!
 So, this year I have collected lots of pretty boxes.
 From Chilly Bottle boxes to gift boxes already received, I have a nice little stash.
 Can you think of all those boxes that we just throw away?
 How can you re-purpose them to use for presents?